 When will a decision be made about my application?

-Applicants will be notified by mid to late March.
+Applicants will be notified by late March.

 Who can I contact for more information?